 According to Bain & Company, mergers and acquisitions (M&A) strategic deal valuations grew in 2021 by 47% over 2020.
 With higher valuations, it is even more crucial for practitioners to capture operational and financial synergies.

 But, to accurately assess synergies, IT leaders need to have a good understanding of the application stack (contracts, vendors, applications and infrastructure) used in each functional area of the business and compare these stacks to the acquired organization.

-With gaps in visibility because of hybrid environments, it is becoming increasingly challenging for IT leaders to see overlaps in technology and identify opportunities for application rationalization during the M&A process.
+Today, application stacks are comprised of hybrid applications and infrastructure.
+Many organizations lack visibility to cloud environments added in recent years, and it has become increasingly challenging for IT leaders to see overlaps in technology and identify opportunities for application rationalization during the M&A process.

 Businesses experiencing multiple recent acquisitions and mergers have an even greater challenge with SaaS sprawl, resulting in redundancies, risk and waste.
 According to a Snow survey, 73% of IT leaders have seen an increase in the use of SaaS applications in the last year.
 And, many of those leaders have reported a host of other challenges when it comes to managing SaaS.

 So, what’s the best way to face this integration process?